netdata/netdata/registry/README.md

 ## Which is the default registry?

 `https://registry.my-netdata.io`, which is currently served by `https://london.my-netdata.io`.
-This registry listens to both HTTP and HTTPS requests but the default is HTTPS. `https://netdata.cloud` is the additional registry endpoint, that enables [the cloud features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/).
-It only accepts HTTPS.
+This registry listens to both HTTP and HTTPS requests but the default is HTTPS.

 ### Can this registry handle the global load of Netdata installations?